The Starlink network provides high-speed satellite connectivity.

 Still, it may be a blessing in disguise for the vast majority of Internet users.

-- How exactly does Starlink function?
+- What hardware does Starlink include?

 Starlink is a six-year-old part of SpaceX, a company that makes spacecraft and sends people and things into space.
 It has spent the last three years putting more than 1,000 satellites into orbit, and the US Federal Communications Commission just gave it a grant of $885.5 million.